Harry & Meghan: Volume I

-Meghan also claimed in the docuseries that the Toronto Police Service did not respond to her complaints when she was being "stalked" by photographers: "I would say to the police, 'If any other woman in Toronto said to you, I have six grown men who are sleeping in their cars around my house and following me everywhere that I go, and I feel scared, wouldn't you say that was stalking?'
+Meghan also stated in the docuseries that the Toronto Police Service did not respond to her complaints when she was being stalked by photographers: "I would say to the police, 'If any other woman in Toronto said to you, I have six grown men who are sleeping in their cars around my house and following me everywhere that I go, and I feel scared, wouldn't you say that was stalking?'
 They said 'Yes, but there's really nothing we can do because of who you're dating'."
 James Ramer, who was deputy chief of the Toronto Police Service at the time, responded to the claims by stating: "Our officers were extremely professional.
 I oversaw the area that protected VIPs and I fully support the work they did there.
 We do not comment on investigations specifically (but) what I will say is I have confidence in the work our members did.
 There are always people who are never going to be happy."

 In episode three, Meghan reflects on her engagement interview, describing it as an "orchestrated reality show".
-Mishal Husain, the BBC journalist who conducted the interview, said in response to the claims "We know recollections may vary on this particular subject, but my recollection is definitely very much: asked to do an interview and do said interview."
-She added: "We went and had a conversation with Harry and Meghan and two members of their team beforehand and we talked about what the interview would cover, what they felt comfortable sharing."
+Mishal Husain, the BBC journalist who conducted the interview, said in response to the claims, "We went and had a conversation with Harry and Meghan and two members of their team beforehand and we talked about what the interview would cover, what they felt comfortable sharing."
 Former BBC director-general Tony Hall said that the couple's claims about the interview being "rehearsed" was "simply untrue".
 Historian David Olusoga claims in the documentary that in the UK black people are "0.2% of the journalists."
 The data he refers to were collected through a 2015 survey by City, University of London which found that 0.2% of journalists were black, 2.3% were mixed race and 2.5% were Asian.
 Figures obtained from NCTJ's 2022 analysis of UK Government data found that 13% of journalists are of "non-white backgrounds".